Common snapping turtle: Predators

-As hatchlings and juveniles, most of the same predators will attack them as well as herons (mostly great blue herons), bitterns, hawks, owls, fishers, American bullfrogs, large fish, and snakes.
-There are records during winter in Canada of hibernating adult common snapping turtles being ambushed and preyed on by northern river otters.
-Other natural predators which have reportedly preyed on adults include coyotes, American black bears, American alligators and their larger cousins, alligator snapping turtles.
+As hatchlings and juveniles, most of the same predators attack them, as well as herons (mostly great blue herons), bitterns, hawks, owls, fishers, American bullfrogs, large fish, and snakes.
+Some records during winter in Canada indicate hibernating adult common snapping turtles being ambushed and preyed on by northern river otters.
+Other natural predators which have reportedly preyed on adults include coyotes, American black bears, American alligators, and the related alligator snapping turtles.
 Large, old male common snapping turtles have very few natural threats due to their formidable size and defenses, and tend to have a very low annual mortality rate.

-Eggs and hatchlings of common snapping turtles may be eaten by other large turtles, great blue herons, American crows, raccoons, striped skunks, red foxes, American bullfrogs, northern water snakes and large predatory fish, such as largemouth bass.